Upcoming Electric Cars in India 2026: Which to Wait For

 • Buy now if you need a car within three months, your budget is ₹13 to 18 lakh, and an on-sale EV like the e-Vitara, Curvv EV or Windsor already fits.
 Waiting mostly adds choice at higher price points, not a better car at yours.

-• Do not wait if the car you want is a 2027 launch.
+• Do not wait if the car you want is a 2027 launch like the Tata Avinya.
 The gap is too long and too uncertain.

 Still weighing electric against a strong-hybrid that needs no charging?
 Read our best hybrid cars in India guide before you lock in an EV, the running-cost math there is the other half of this decision.